Berlin

 • Potsdamer Platz 2 minutes on foot, Berlin Philharmonie 400 metres

-• Rooms 40 to 120 m², parquet and contemporary design furniture
+• Rooms from 40 to 120 m², parquet and contemporary design furniture

 • Airport shuttle available, on-site parking (paid)